 RailPlus – Holders of the Dal Voordeel, Altijd Voordeel, Dal Vrij, Altijd Vrij or Weekend Vrij subscriptions are also allowed to purchase a RailPlus card.
 Costing €15 per year (free for 60+) this card offers 15% discount on any standard cross border (international) rail service.

-It is actually valid in the following countries: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Montenegro, the Netherlands, Poland, Romania, Serbia, Slovakia, Slovenia and Switzerland.
+It is actually valid in the following countries: Austria, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Montenegro, the Netherlands, Poland, Romania, Serbia, Slovakia, Slovenia and Switzerland.
 It is also valid in Norway, Spain and Sweden for holders under 26 or over 60.

 The discount is only available to the cardholder, no companion discounts are permitted.
 Discounts are not valid on Thalys/Eurostar type services where special reservations are mandatory.